Hrithik-05-Roshan/NPTEL-Practice/readme.md

-🚀 A centralized platform for practicing **week-wise MCQ assignments (Week 1–12)** of the NPTEL *Principles of Management* course — built for fast revision, accuracy, and exam-focused preparation.

----

 # 📚 NPTEL Principles of Management – Practice Hub

-🚀 A centralized platform for practicing **week-wise MCQ assignments (Week 1–12)** of the NPTEL *Principles of Management* course — built for fast revision, accuracy, and exam-focused preparation.
+🚀 A centralized platform to practice **week-wise MCQs (Week 1–12)** for NPTEL *Principles of Management* — built for **speed, accuracy, and exam-focused preparation**.

 ---

 ## 🚀 Overview

-This repository is built for smart preparation — not just collecting questions, but helping you **practice, revise, and score higher efficiently**.
+Stop jumping between random PDFs and scattered questions.

+This repository gives you a **single, structured system** to:
+- Practice MCQs
+- Revise concepts
+- Prepare efficiently for NPTEL exams

+Built with a focus on **clarity, consistency, and results**.

+---

+## ✨ Features

+- 📅 Week-wise structured MCQs (Week 1–12)
+- ⚡ Fast practice format for quick revision
+- 🎯 Aligned with NPTEL assignment patterns
+- 📖 Clean and distraction-free experience
+- 🔁 Perfect for daily practice & last-day revision

 ---